London Pride's Seriously Ill-Advised Poster Campaign Generates Controversy

 Try to befriend me via this poster and you'll win a prize 'oh do fuck off' pic.twitter.com/JzVELFXUu8— Sophie WilkINson (@sophwilkinson) June 29, 2017

-Furthermore, a whole lot of these posters focus on straight people and not the community that Pride is meant to honour.
+Furthermore, a whole lot of these posters focus on straight people and not the community that Pride is meant to honor.

 WHY IS LONDON PRIDE ALL ABOUT STRAIGHT PEOPLE pic.twitter.com/0oKo1wJYsa— innes mckendrick (@innesmck) June 29, 2017